BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 However, I'm not advocating for a return to some mythical naturalistic past, some elusive authenticity.
 This would only lead to disillusionment because such authenticity was never present to begin with.
 Nature is a splendid beast; it is *the real* that pursues us.
-The notion of returning to nature -- withdrawing from altering landscapes, bodies, and psychological systems -- lacks basis from a naturalistic ontological perspective.
+The notion of returning to nature---withdrawing from altering landscapes, bodies, and psychological systems---lacks basis from a naturalistic ontological perspective.
 There's no reason why we shouldn't challenge its normative power, particularly when constructed power structures masquerade as natural!
 But, heeding Heidegger, we must acknowledge that